weststack-io/insight-studio/docs/DEMO_SCRIPT.md

 > "That's a common challenge.
 Insight Studio transforms how you educate clients.
 Instead of generic newsletters, each client receives personalized briefings that explain market moves in the context of their actual portfolio, plus on-demand educational content on topics like QSBS, estate planning, or tax strategies—all adapted to their generation, language, and investment sophistication."

 **Transition:**
 > "Let me show you how this works in practice.
-I'll walk you through the client experience first, then we'll discuss the advisor tools and compliance features."
+I'll walk you through the client experience first, then show you the advisor review tools and compliance features we've just implemented."

 ---